M-Nesra/Team-A/README.md

 # Team-A

 Context:
-    "Woordle: A Geography Word Challenge"
+    --> "Geoletter: A Geography Word Challenge"

     Test your knowledge of world countries in this interactive Python guessing game!

 How to Play: